-Le Corbusier was a Swiss French architect, painter, designer and urbanist inspired by modernism and cubist architecture.
-He was also an author of several books.
+Le Corbusier was a Swiss-French architect, painter, designer, and urbanist inspired by modernism and cubist architecture.
+He was also the author of several books.
 He was among the pioneers of modern architecture.
 Le Corbusier was one of the founders of the Congres International d’Architecture Moderne – CIAM.
-He designed great architecture projects in Europe, North America, South America, Japan and India.
-He won AIA Gold Medal in 1961.
+He designed great architectural projects in Europe, North America, South America, Japan, and India.
+He won the AIA Gold Medal in 1961.

-During 1910, he went to Germany and joined the office of German architect Peter Behrens where Walter Gropius and Ludwig Mies van der Rohe were employees.
-During 1911, he made a trip to Balkan Peninsula with August Klipstein and visited Greece, Rome, Pompeii, Bulgaria, Serbia and Turkey.
-He designed a residence for his parents in year 1912 in La Chaux de Fonds.
-The key elements of architecture he used were horizontal planes, white painted walls and lack of ornamentation.
-During the time of First World War 1914 to 1918, he taught modern theory of architecture at his previous art school located in La Chaux de Fonds.
+He designed a residence for his parents in the year 1912 in La Chaux de Fonds.
+The key elements of architecture he used were horizontal planes, white-painted walls, and a lack of ornamentation.
+During the time of the First World War 1914 to 1918, he taught the modern theory of architecture at his previous art school located in La Chaux de Fonds.

-During 1914, he performed a thorough research together with engineer Max Dubois on the usage of reinforced concrete in construction.
-He wrote various books such as ‘Vers une architecture’ and Le Voyage d’Orient.
-He along with his cousin Pierre Jeanneret determined few design principles including roof architecture in his theoretical work ‘Les cinq points de I’architecture modern’ in 1927.
-The five points included, pilotis; roof terrace; free plan, ribbon window and free façade.
+In 1914, he performed thorough research together with engineer Max Dubois on the usage of reinforced concrete in construction.
+He wrote various books such as ‘Vers une Architecture’ and Le Voyage d’Orient.
+He along with his cousin Pierre Jeanneret determined a few design principles including roof architecture in his theoretical work ‘Les cinq points de I’architecture modern’ in 1927.
+The five points included, pilotis; a roof terrace; free plan, ribbon window, and free façade.